soulhotel/Zoom-Simplified-Firefox-Extension/readme.md

 ###### Zoom Webpages In and Out, simplified.
 From 100% to 130%.

 Click to zoom, click to reset zoom.
 A pretty simple extension using the regular zoom api.
 Mostly for aesthetic (rather than the default button that takes up spacing equivilant to 3 buttons on the nav bar).
-Also mostly those who typically stick between two different zoom factors, but find the need to switch back and forth often.
+Also mostly those who typically stick to two different zoom factors, but find the need to switch back and forth often.

 v0.1